 If the Employer or the Training Broker fails to perform under the terms of the Agreement, or if it is in the best interest of either party, THE PARTNERSHIP or the CT Broker or the Employer may cancel or modify this Agreement in whole or in part by providing three (3) business days’ notice to the other party.
 Any dispute arising from this Agreement that cannot be settled by mutual consent will be decided by The Partnership’s General Counsel.
 A copy of the General Counsel’s decision will be provided to all parties.

-SECTION 7: SIGNATURES
+SECTION 7.
+SIGNATURES

 (Employer’s signor must be executive level and/or its assigned signor and duly authorized agent of the